White Paper

 Salesforce Negotiation Services

-Add-on clouds and Einstein features
+4. Add-on clouds and Einstein features: what attaches and when

 The base CRM is only the start of a Salesforce bill.
 Add-on clouds and features attach over time, often per user or by consumption, and they account for much of the growth in a mature contract.
 Each one is a line you can examine for real adoption before you renew it.